 Going for his fourth consecutive victory in a major weight for age race, and his eight straight win on the year, Kelso captured the sixteen furlong Jockey Club Gold Cup yet again.
 His margin of victory was four lengths, and throughout the race the winner was never in doubt.
 So now it was back to Laurel for a third try at the D.C.
 International.
 It was déjà vu all over again.
 Kelso finished second, this time to grass champion Mongo.

 The D.C.
 International was the final race of the 1963 season for Kelso.
 As with the previous two years, the great gelding was named as the champion handicap horse and Horse of the Year.
-It was the third award for the former and the fourth award for the latter.
+It was the third award of the former and the fourth award of the latter.
 Kelso was rated at 136 lbs on the Daily Racing Form’s free handicap, six pounds superior to second rated Beau Purple.

 The 1964 season for Kelso began in a new venue.
-Allaire du Pont and Carl Hanford decided to give Kelso a nice vacation and then take him to the sunny climes of California.
+Allaire du Pont and Carl Hanford decided to give Kelso a nice change of scenery and take him to the sunny climes of California.
 His first race came at Hollywood Park in the seven furlong Los Angeles Handicap.
 Kelso was away slowly and never really contended in the race, finishing a lacklustre eighth.
 Two weeks later he started in the Californian also at Hollywood Park and was impeded coming into the stretch, thus losing his momentum and the race.

 Having not won on the left coast, Kelso came back to familiar ground at Aqueduct and won a nine furlong handicap carrying 136 lbs.
 He made it to the post for the traditional July 4 running of the historic Suburban Handicap.
 He was assigned 131 lbs for the ten furlong race and came down the home lane with a rush but could not catch Iron Peg, who was carrying only 116 lbs, and lost by a head.
 Mongo would beat Kelso by a neck in the next race, the Monmouth Handicap.
 Kelso was however four lengths clear of the third placed finisher Gun Bow, remember that name.